neptune-mutual-blue/protocol/docs/Reporter.md

 ### getActiveIncidentDate

-Gets the latest incident date of a given cover and product
+Gets the latest incident date of a given cover product
+ Warning: this function does not validate the cover and product key supplied.

 ```solidity
 function getActiveIncidentDate(bytes32 coverKey, bytes32 productKey) external view